-- c Compensatory Time Paid Off Immediately prior to the time of any change in the salary schedule, any accumulated time, which has not been used or paid off, shall be eligible to be paid in cash at the regular rate of pay based upon the salary schedule for forty (40) hour per week personnel in effect prior to the change - 3 Callback Employees who are ordered to return to duty on other than their regularly scheduled shift shall receive a minimum of two (2) hours compensation at the employee's overtime rate of pay - 4 Mandatory Standby Any employee may be placed on "mandatory standby" by the Fire Chief or his/her sworn designee Employees on mandatory standby must remain available for immediate response during the designated standby period.
-All personnel placed on mandatory standby shall receive a minimum of two (2) hours compensation for each twelve (12) hours of off duty standby time or fraction thereof - Electronic Communication Devices Recognizing that electronic communication devices are part of the Fire Department's business and emergency alerting system, electronic communication devices shall be issued and worn only on a voluntary basis with the exception of members who are placed on mandatory standby who may be required to wear an electronic communication device while on such standby.
+- 2) Compensatory time off may not be received in lieu of a cash payment for time worked during major emergencies when, in the opinion of the Fire Chief or his/her sworn designee, the City may be eligible for reimbursement from another agency for said cash payment. - c.
+Compensatory Time Paid Off Immediately prior to the time of any change in the salary schedule, any accumulated time, which has not been used or paid off, shall be eligible to be paid in cash at the regular rate of pay based upon the salary schedule for forty (40) hour per week personnel in effect prior to the change. - 3.
+Callback Employees who are ordered to return to duty on other than their regularly scheduled shift shall receive a minimum of two (2) hours compensation at the employee's overtime rate of pay. - 4.
+Mandatory Standby Any employee may be placed on "mandatory standby" by the Fire Chief or his/her sworn designee.
+Employees on mandatory standby must remain available for immediate response during the designated standby period.
+All personnel placed on mandatory standby shall receive a minimum of two (2) hours compensation for each twelve (12) hours of off duty standby time or fraction thereof. - 5.
+Electronic Communication Devices Recognizing that electronic communication devices are part of the Fire Department's business and emergency alerting system, electronic communication devices shall be issued and worn only on a voluntary basis with the exception of members who are placed on mandatory standby who may be required to wear an electronic communication device while on such standby.
 An employee placed on mandatory standby may voluntarily wear an electronic communication device, and if so, shall receive a minimum of two (2) hours compensation for each twenty-four (24) hours of off duty standby time or fraction thereof.
 Electronic communications devices, as described above, shall not include cell phones.

-Members assigned to special staff or prevention duties and voluntarily receiving other types of consideration (i.e., twenty-four (24) hour assigned vehicle) may be required to wear pagers and respond while off duty when within pager call range
+Members assigned to special staff or prevention duties and voluntarily receiving other types of consideration (i.e., twenty-four (24) hour assigned vehicle) may be required to wear pagers and respond while off duty when within pager call range.

-- 6 Required Training Attendance An employee who is required to attend a class or seminar to maintain his/her current position shall have his/her related expenses paid by the City If attendance occurs at a time when the employee is not scheduled to work, he/she shall be compensated on an hourly basis - 7 Cancellation of Overtime Any employee who is scheduled by the City to work overtime in advance of the time set forth for such scheduling in Huntington Beach Fire Department Organization Manual, Policy D-3, which is subsequently cancelled less than seventy-two (72) hours in advance of the commencement of the scheduled overtime shift, shall receive a minimum of two (2) hours pay at the employee's overtime rate a Employees placed on standby for a court appearance involving City business during other than their scheduled working hours shall receive a minimum of two (2) hours base rate of pay for each morning and/or afternoon session
+6. Required Training Attendance - An employee who is required to attend a class or seminar to maintain his/her current position shall have his/her related expenses paid by the City.
+If attendance occurs at a time when the employee is not scheduled to work, he/she shall be compensated on an hourly basis.

+7. Cancellation of Overtime - Any employee who is scheduled by the City to work overtime in advance of the time set forth for such scheduling in Huntington Beach Fire Department Organization Manual, Policy D-3, which is subsequently cancelled less than seventy-two (72) hours in advance of the commencement of the scheduled overtime shift, shall receive a minimum of two (2) hours pay at the employee's overtime rate.

-8 Court Time
+8. Court Time: